IceHe/blog/source/_posts/mac/shortcuts.md

 - Here are the Mac shortcuts:
     - the default ones that I use most frequently,
     - my custom ones.
     - I hide the default shortcuts that are seldom used.
 - Meanings of Font Format:
     - The item with the superscript <sup>_custom_</sup>&nbsp; implies it might `be custom by me`.
-- The italic item is `not frequently-used`.
+    - _The italic item is `not frequently-used`.
-- Related :
+- My Related Articles :
     - [利器 - 软硬件推荐](/tools)
     - [Mac Efficiency 效率指南](/mac/efficiency)
 - Reference :